pojntfx/networked-linux-memsync/docs/notes.md

 - Since this could easily exhaust the number of maximum allowed file descriptors for a process, a check is added (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/backend/directory.go#L55-L75)
 - If the maximum allowed number of open files is exceeded, the first file is closed and removed from the map, causing it to be reopened on a subsequent read
 - These optimizations add an initial overhead to operations, but can significantly improve the pull speed in scenarios where the backing disk is slow or the latency is high

-### Optimizing The Transport Protocol For Throughput

-- Despite these benefits, gRPC is not perfect however
-- Protobuf specifically, while being faster than JSON, is not the fastest serialization framework that could be used
-- This is especially true for large chunks of data, and becomes a real bottleneck if the connection between source and destination would allow for a high throughput
-- This is where fRPC, a RPC library that is easy to replace gRPC with, becomes useful
-- Because throughput and latency determine the maximum acceptable downtime of a migration/the initial latency for mounts, choosing the right RPC protocol is an important decision
-- fRPC also uses the same proto3 DSL, which makes it an easy drop-in replacement, and it also supports multiplexing and connection polling
-- Because of these similarities, the usage of fRPC in r3map is extremely similar to gRPC (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder_frpc.go)
-- A good way to test how well the RPC framework scales for concurrent requests is scaling the amount of pull workers, where dudirekta only gains marginally from increasing their number, whereas both gRPC and fRPC can increase throughput and decrease the initial latency by pulling more chunks pre-emptively

 ### Using Remote Stores as Backends